wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 25 So in the middle of the night, which was dark and rainy, they departed from the place, and returned to their vessels, that they might escape the evil that was preparing for them.

-26 Moreover, they took the dead body of Ross, their chief captain, with them, and cast it into a vessel, filled with the strong waters of Jamaica;
+26 Moreover, they took the dead body of Ross, their chief captain, with them, and cast it into a vessel, filled with the strong waters of Jamaica ;

 27 That the instrument of their wickedness might be preserved, and conveyed to the king, their master, and be buried in his own country ; for which honor the people envied them not.